PixelPanda32/MacroPadV2/README.md

 ## CAD Model
 <img width="332" height="228" alt="image" src="https://github.com/user-attachments/assets/f277c794-f7cd-44ac-80e5-60b84b8a4889" />

 Would like to add more **fancy** but couldnt thinkkk of what to add.
-The box also prototype will change when i have the actual pcb cus i have 3d printers that are accessible
+The box also prototype will change when i have the actual pcb cus i have 3d printers that are accessible so i can print it out and edit it and what not.

 ## PCB